-- 3. There shall be one Supreme Court in the Colony, which Supreme shall be a Superior Court of Record, and such Court shall be called the Supreme Court of Trinidad and Tobago. - 4.
-(1) The Supreme Court shall consist of a Chief Justice, Judges a Senior Puisne Judge and such other Puisne Judges as the Governor shall from time to time appoint in manner hereinafter appearing.
-The Chief Justice shall be the President of the Supreme Court and shall be designated the Chief Justice of Trinidad and Tobago; the Senior Puisne Judge shall rank next to the Chief Justice and shall be designated the Senior Puisne Judge of the Supreme Court of Trinidad and Tobago; and the other Puisne Judges shall rank after the Senior Puisne Judge according to the dates of their respective appointments and shall be designated Puisne Judges of the Supreme Court of Trinidad and Tobago.
+3. There shall be one Supreme Court in the Colony, which Supreme shall be a Superior Court of Record, and such Court shall be called the Supreme Court of Trinidad and Tobago.

+4. (1) The Supreme Court shall consist of four Judges, one of whom shall be designated the Chief Justice of Trinidad and Tobago and the others the Puisne Judges of Trinidad and Tobago.

+Judges of the Ord.
+24-1936,

+The Chief Justice shall be the President of the said Court.
+The Puisne Judges shall be called the First, Second and Third Puisne Judges according to the terms of their respective appointments.

-(2) The Court shall be deemed to be duly constituted notwithstanding any vacancy in the office of any Judge.
+- (2) The Court shall be deemed to be duly constituted notwithstanding any vacancy in the office of any Judge. - 5.
+(1) Every Judge of the Court shall be appointed by Appointment Letters Patent under the Public Seal of the Colony by the Governor in accordance with such instructions as he may receive through one of His Majesty's Principal Secretaries of State, and shall hold his office during His Majesty's pleasure, subject to any conditions contained in any regulations made by or under the authority of His Majesty for His Majesty's

-Appointment of Judges.
+Ord.
+24-1936,

-- 5. (1) Every Judge of the Court shall be appointed by Letters Patent under the Public Seal of the Colony by the Governor in accordance with such instructions as he may receive through one of His Majesty's Principal Secretaries of State, and shall hold his office during His Majesty's pleasure, subject to any conditions contained in any regulations made by or under the authority of His Majesty for His Majesty's Colonial Service, and shall receive such salary as the Governor, with the sanction of the Legislative Council, may appoint.
-No Judge shall accept or perform any other office or place of profit or emolument not authorised by law without the consent of the Governor: Provided that this restriction shall not apply to a Judge temporarily appointed to act as such under section 7. - (2) No person shall be appointed to be a Judge of the Court unless- - (a) he is qualified to practise as an advocate in a Court in England, Scotland, Northern Ireland or some other Commonwealth country having unlimited jurisdiction either in civil or criminal matters; and - (b) he has been qualified for not less than five years to practise as an advocate or solicitor in such a court.
+Colonial Service, and shall receive such salary as the Governor, with the sanction of the Legislative Council, may appoint.
+No Judge shall accept or perform any other office or place of profit or emolument not authorised by law without the consent of the Governor: Provided that this restriction shall not apply to a Judge temporarily appointed to act as such under section 7.

-Absence of Chief Justice.

-Ord.38-1944,
+(2) No person shall be appointed to be a Judge of the Court unless-

-s.
-3.
+Ord.
+26-1938, s.
+2.